 Among the good features of this formulation, which is a spectral technique, one may cite: the solution of the transverse integrated one-dimensional equations, either in $x$ and $y$-directions are explicitly written in terms of the spatial variables along with the fact that the associated eigenvalue problem is of reduced order, to only half of the number of discrete directions.
-Significant advantages in comparison with nodal schemes available by then.
+Significant advantages in comparison with the nodal schemes available then.
 With these features, the methodology applied to a broad class of neutron and radiation transport problems has advantages in providing fast and accurate solutions.
-Enhanced performance has been noted in coarser meshes when compared with analogous methodologies.
+Enhanced performance has been noted for coarser meshes if compared with analogous methodologies.

-The scheme does not use sweeping.
-Linear systems must be solved to establish the general solutions fully.
-A significant number of discrete directions in the simulations is theoretically recognized as an error control requirement between the discrete ordinate solution and the exact solution \citep{Madsen1971}.
+The scheme does not use sweep.
+Linear systems must be solved to fully establish the general solutions.
+A significant number of discrete directions in the simulations is theoretically recognized as an error control requirement between the discrete ordinate solution and the exact solution \cite{Madsen1971}.
 Furthermore, from a physical perspective, problems in highly anisotropic scattering media, for example, also impose such a condition, which means a choice of high-order quadrature schemes to approximate the integral term of the equation.
-The quadrature order is a factor that directly impacts the linear system.
-We implemented and analyzed different approaches for solving the linear system associated with the ADO-Nodal formulation.
-We analyzed the performance of the schemes applied to problems in different areas of particle transport, such as neutrons and radiation, as well as the influence of using different schemes for representing discrete ordinates \citep{coam}.
+Quadrature order is a factor that directly affects the linear system.
+We implemented and analyzed different approaches to solve the linear system associated with the ADO-Nodal formulation.
+We analyzed the performance of the schemes applied to problems in different areas of particle transport, such as neutrons and radiation, as well as the influence of using different schemes for representing the discrete ordinates \cite{coam}.

 In this work, we present a general overview of the ADO methodology, aiming to highlight advances in the area and contributions to this topic, as already mentioned, of such complexity.
-We highlight, in particular, different aspects and mathematical tools necessary for the derivation and implementation of the formulation, as well as in the analysis of errors.
+We highlight, in particular, different aspects and mathematical tools necessary for the derivation and implementation of the formulation, as well as for error analysis.

 Finally, we indicate future challenges and work in progress.